 It’s IWSG time again!
 This is my monthly post on the blog hop The Insecure Writers Support Group: a blog hop therapy group for writers.
 (If you’re here for my writing lessons and have no need for this warm-fuzzy-feeling stuff, I’ll see you Friday after […]

-This post is part of the Insecure Writer’s Support Group: a monthly blog hop therapy group for writers.
+This is my post for The Insecure Writers Support Group: a monthly blog hop therapy group for writers.

 If you found this article useful, please share it with other writers on social media.
 Thanks!